kehantan/labbook/docs/cell_culture/begin.rst

 * You might have seen different approach of aseptic techniques from different soures like the internet, forum, or you might learn the aseptic techniques from somewhere else.
 You can adopt them as you see fit.

-*REMEMBER*: This is a general practice/rules/guidelines/protocols that we commonly use in our lab, the goal is to reduce the chances of contamination as much as possible.
+*REMEMBER*: This is a general practice/rules/guidelines/protocols that we commonly use in our lab, the goal is to lower the chances of contamination as much as possible.
 No one will punish you if you do not follow the rules strictly in exchange for convenience.
 However, you are advised to adhere to these practice **WHENEVER POSSIBLE**.
 Whatever you do in the lab, use your own judgement, common sense, and logic.
 If unsure, don't hesitate to discuss with lab mates or supervisors, or even ask them for help.